Master of Professional Studies in Arts and Cultural Leadership (ACL)

 The ACL program is designed for professionals who have been working in the arts and culture industry for three or more years, and can show proven leadership capacity, through work-related and/or volunteer experiences.
 Required curriculum, blended with flexible coursework, allows you the opportunity to build a program around your current strengths, experiences, and career direction.
 Courses in leadership and nonprofit management, along with seminars and directed studies in arts and cultural studies, provide working professionals a degree with a clear, career-related focus.

-The ACL program learning outcomes are designed to help students:
+The ACL program is designed to help students:

 - Gain insights and develop approaches to creating and stewarding the relationships and interdependencies necessary for sustaining a vibrant arts community.